Automattic/wp-calypso/client/state/plugins/installed/README.md

 ### `getAllPluginsIndexedBySiteId( state: Object )`

-Get an object for retrieving the plugins for a site by a site ID
+Get an object of all installed plugins of each site, indexed by site ID.

 ## Reducer